natemcmaster/DotNetCorePlugins/README.md

 ### The plugin contract

 You can define your own plugin contract.
-A minimal plugin might look like this.
+A minimal contract might look like this.

 ```csharp
 public interface IPlugin